wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-get-started/includes/4-powerapps-ways-to-build.md

 ![PowerApps app template](../media/powerapps-templates.png)

 For example, you can use the Budget Tracker template to create an app that helps you track the budget for projects and events, with custom categories, easy data entry, and visuals that highlight expenditures for easy inspection.
-Unlike sample apps, app templates let you explore the data source behind them, which is called a Common Data Source.
+Unlike sample apps, app templates let you explore the data source behind them, which is called a Common Data Service.

 ![PowerApps Budget Tracker template](../media/powerapps-budget-tracker.png)